env3d/css-examples/project/README.md

     users from changing their name.</li>
 </ol>

-##rooms
+## rooms

 This div is used to allow users to select which room that want to be a part of.
 A user can belong to only one room at a time, and all messages are erased when switching rooms.
 Rooms are created automatically when a user joins it.
-When users first connect, they do not belong to any rooms.
+When users first connect and no room is specified, the default room is _lobby_.

 You can set a default room by adding the _join_ attribute to the #rooms div:

 ```html